 through State-Based Health Programs

-The New Hampshire Disability and Public Health project (DPH) is collaboration between the Institute on Disability at the University of New Hampshire and the New Hampshire Division of Public Health Services.
+The New Hampshire Disability and Public Health project (DPH) is a collaboration between the Institute on Disability at the University of New Hampshire and the New Hampshire Division of Public Health Services.
 The overarching goal of the collaboration is to promote and maximize health, prevent chronic disease, improve emergency preparedness and increase the quality of life among people with disabilities.
 Project activities will focus on infusing disability components into existing public health programs and activities or supporting existing public health and disability programs and activities.